 - Instruments: These are the financial instruments available via the Revolut App for which you may submit Orders.

-- Limit: The number of commission-free Trades which you can make, based on your Revolut plan (one of Standard, Premium or Metal) – see the table below for more information.
+- Limit: The number of commission-free Trades which you can make, based on your Revolut plan (one of Standard, Premium, Metal or Ultra) – see the table below for more information.

 - Limit Order: An Order to buy or sell at specified price or better.
 Buy Limit Orders will be executed at the specified price or lower, Sell Limit Orders will be executed at the specified price or higher.
 While you receive price protection, there is a possibility that the Order may not be executed at all.
 By choosing to use Revolut's Limit Order service you agree that we will not disclose or publish details of your unexecuted limit orders.
 Not available for orders in fractional shares.